tech-geek29/data-analysis-numpy/README.md

 # data-analysis-numpy
 Numpy exercise along with solutions.
-Basics of numpy that I covers numpy arrays, indexing, array and slices, operations on numpy arrays.
+Basics of numpy that covers numpy arrays, indexing, array and slices, operations on numpy arrays.

 # About Numpy
 Numpy is the very useful linear algebra library in python and is core for all other libraries.